openlearningtools/opencompetencies/README.md

 Use Cases
 ---------
 - You are a school that wants to implement competency education.
 You interview new students as they come into your school.
 You make a map of what each student needs to learn during their time in high school.
 When they finish their map, they graduate from high school.
 - You are a parent.
-You use Open Competencies to help your child figure out what to focus on, and to track their progress regardless of where their learning comes from.
+You use Open Competencies to help your child figure out what to focus on in their learning.
 - You are a recent college graduate.
 No one is telling you what to focus on anymore.
 You use Open Competencies to lay out your lifelong learning goals.